DevOpsBandhala/Tutorials/00_adohc_commands/README.md

 # Ansible Ad-Hoc commands

+Before going to start Ansible adhoc comamnd we should learn important confiuration file of ansible.
+So before going to start  work in ansible clear about the files.

-## Important configuration file of Ansble.
+### Important configuration file of Ansble.

 ```
 # tail /etc/ansible/hosts